nawarhalabi/Prosodylab-Aligner/README.md

 Provide your password, if necessary.

+#### Error 8522 HVite

+The HTK version 3.4.1 might emit this error for no apparent reason.
+A solution that worked for us was to recompile HTK 3.4.1 by running the "export CPPFLAGS=-UPHNALG" before running "configure" and then "make install" when compiling HTK 3.4.1.
+This Should be done in the same shell.

 ### Training your own models

 The aligner module also allows you to train your own models,